Ä¢¹½Ö±²¥

 Ä¢¹½Ö±²¥ board members in a field

-• Recommend candidates who are best equipped to lead Ä¢¹½Ö±²¥ for the future
+• Recommend Director candidates best equipped to lead Ä¢¹½Ö±²¥ for the future

 Nominating committee makeup